 As this festival is unknown to many tourists, and as explained above this festival is the longest festival celebrated in Nepal, they might be curious about how many days Dashain is celebrated.

 Merely explaining, Dashain Festival is celebrated for fifteen days by Nepalese people all over the world.
-Out of 15 days, 5 days are enlisted as the foremost date i.e first day, Seventh-day, Eighth day, Ninth day, and grand day- Tenth day.
-Dashain is Nepal's most important holiday, commemorating Goddess Durga's victory over evil.
+Out of 15 days, 5 days are enlisted as the foremost date i.e first day, Seventh-day, the Eighth day, the Ninth day, and the grand day- The tenth day.
+Dashain is Nepal’s most important holiday, commemorating Goddess Durga’s victory over evil.

 About the Dashain festival’s days

 Day 1: Ghatasthapana- sacred Jamara planting